githubtraining/write-docker-actions/responses/14_create-dockerfile.md

    CMD [ "node", "/src/index.js" ]
    ```

-2. Commit the changes to the existing `action-three` branch
+2. Commit the changes to this branch
 3. Click the green `Commit new file` button

 ---